 Clinic participant size is kept to a minimum in order to maximize instruction time during the clinic weekend.
 It is Matt's desire that riders are provided with the highest quality instruction in the time allotted during at each clinic.
 Participants are divided into two sessions with a maximum of 10 riders in each.

 Are you interested in booking a clinic or just wanting more information?
 Please click here to Contact Us.

 From beginner to ready for the show pen, Matt can provide the assistance you need.
-Lessons are $40 when you visit us at our barn.
+Lessons are $50 when you visit us at our barn.
+Cattle fees extra when available.
 Matt also offers limited group and extended sessions.
 Please call for a price quote.

 Basic Horsemanship Clinics